slowernews/wisdom-tldr/README.md

 ===
 ###On improvement

-You are what you say you are.
+*RULE:* You are what you say you are.

 > *'You're only as good as your next speech.'*

 ===
 ###On criticism

-**RULE:** Ignore or be flattered by criticism.
+*RULE:* Ignore or be flattered by criticism.

-**EXCEPTION:** Beware of blindspots.
+*EXCEPTION:* Beware of blindspots.

 > *'When somebody says something bad about you, is negativity.
 When everyone says it, is advice.'*

 > *'The dogs bark but the caravan moves on.' -- Arab proverb*

+> *'Don’t argue your path with other people.
+Walk it.' -- The lazy Yogi*

 > *'Never hate people who are jealous of you, but respect their jealousy.
 They're people who think that you're better than them.'*

 ===
 ###On planning and adapting

-Plan ahead but don't overthink.
+*RULE:* Plan ahead but don't overthink.

 > *'Don’t think too much, you’ll create a problem that wasn’t there in the first place.'*

 ===
 ###On settling

-Learn to listen.
+xxxx

 >

 ===
 ###On starting

-Learn to listen.
+xxxx

 >

 ===
 ###On listening

-Learn to listen.
+*RULE:* Learn to listen.

 >